-A clause shall be inserted in all contracts to require that, where appropriate, British Standard Specification, International Standard Specification, or similar national standards of EU member states have been used, provided that they meet the British equivalent current at the date of tender.
+A clause shall be included in all contracts to require that, where appropriate, British Standard Specification, International Standard Specification, or similar national standards of EU member states have been used, provided that they meet the British equivalent current at the date of tender.
 All goods and materials supplied or used and all workmanship shall be in accordance with that standard or such higher standard as may be specified.

-Contracts exceeding £1m must be referred to the College's solicitors for approval.
-'All building contracts?'
+Contracts exceeding £1m must be referred to the College's solicitors for review (unless it is a standard contract issued by a professional body).